xivh/prisms_jobs/README.md

 - set number of nodes manually with SLURM instead of allowing the queue manager to choose the number of nodes
 - fix parsing/general support for SLURM

+### TODO
+- not all database entries are used, for example I don't think completiontime is ever set
+- try to speed up pstat command
+- documentation (PRISMS_JOB_SOFTWARE variable, jobstatus, taskstatus)

 ## Overview

 When submitted through the ``prisms_jobs`` Python package or the included scripts,